-Data: OGE continued to ensure the agency's compliance with the Foundations for

-Evidence-Based Policymaking Act, to convene monthly meetings of its Data Governance Board, and to actively participate in the Chief Data Officers Council.
-In fiscal year 2023, OGE expanded its data activities by building data governance for key applications, holding lunch and learn sessions on topics such as data visualization and data validity, and prioritizing the use of data in its decision-making.
+Data: OGE continued to ensure the agency's compliance with the Foundations for Evidence-Based Policymaking Act, to convene monthly meetings of its Data Governance Board, and to actively participate in the Chief Data Officers Council.

-U.S. Office of Go... @Off... · Mar 3 ··· Last week, OGE's Chief Data Officer presented at the @Nextgov Data Innovation Workshop about how OGE uses data to inform internal decision making, hold the executive branch ethics program accountable, and build public trust.
-Privacy: In fiscal year 2023, OGE continued to safeguard privacy by maintaining critical executive branchwide systems of records related to the ethics program, including INTEGRITY, as well as the agency's internal records.
-OGE's Privacy Program Team worked to ensure that the agency complies with the requirements of the Privacy Act, the E-Government Act, and the executive branch privacy program requirements, as established by OMB.
-During fiscal year 2023, the Privacy Team reviewed 30 Privacy Threshold Analyses, drafted or revised four System of Records Notices (SORNs), including a new government-wide SORN, OGE GOVT-3, to support the legal expense fund program, and drafted or revised three new Privacy Impact Analyses.
-The team also conducted privacy training and role-based privacy training to those required to receive it, including agency employees and supervisors, and government contractors who perform services for the agency.
+Privacy: In fiscal year 2024, OGE continued to safeguard privacy by maintaining critical executive branchwide systems of records related to the ethics program, including INTEGRITY, as well as the agency's internal records.
+OGE's privacy program worked to ensure that the agency complies with the requirements of the Privacy Act, the E-Government Act, and the executive branch privacy program requirements, as established by OMB.
+During fiscal year 2024, OGE reviewed 11 Privacy Threshold Analyses, revised one System of Records Notice (SORN) with executive branch-wide impact, and drafted or revised ten new Privacy Impact Analyses.
+OGE also conducted privacy training and role-based privacy training to those required to receive it, including agency employees and supervisors, and government contractors who perform services for the agency.

-Records: OGE continued to enhance its Records Management Program in order to ensure agency records are available to the public and OGE staff, and to comply with records management requirements.
-In fiscal year 2023, this work included: developing and updating records management policies and procedures; developing and conducting training; onboarding new employees; working with the National Archives and Records Administration (NARA) on OGE mission-specific disposition authorities; issuing records management guidance; conducting inventories of agency records systems and repositories; and updating records file plans.
+Records: OGE continued to enhance its Records Management Program, in order to ensure agency records are available to the public and OGE staff, and to comply with records management requirements.
+In fiscal year 2024, this work included: developing and updating records management policies and procedures; digitizing all remaining paper records; developing and conducting training, and onboarding new employees; working with the National Archives and Records Administration (NARA) on OGE mission-specific disposition authorities; issuing records management guidance; conducting inventories of agency records systems and repositories; updating records file plans; and providing records management training to all employees.
 Notably, OGE timely submitted three program assessments to NARA and received high scores on each report.
 As a result of these reviews, NARA assessed OGE's records program in the "low risk category."

 Performance Goal: OGE met its goal for the number of employees that completed required training (i.e., records management, cybersecurity, privacy, and ethics training).
-Target: 90% | Actual: 97%
+Target: 90% | Actual: 99%